entbappy/MLflow-DVC-Chicken-Disease-Classification/README.md

 2. Push the Docker image to Container Registry
 3. Launch the Web App Server in Azure
 4. Pull the Docker image from the container registry to Web App server and run

+## About MLflow & DVC

+MLflow

+ - Its Production Grade
+ - Trace all of your expriements
+ - Logging & taging your model

+DVC

+ - Its very lite weight for POC only
+ - lite weight expriements tracker
+ - It can perform Orchestration (Creating Pipelines)